instantlinux/docker-tools/images/dhcpd-dns-pxe/README.md

 GRANT ALL PRIVILEGES ON `kea`.* TO `kea`@`%`;
 ```

-See the kubernetes.yaml provided here.
 If you're using Swarm, see the docker-compose.yml file provided here in the source directory.
 This repo has complete instructions for
 [building a kubernetes cluster](https://github.com/instantlinux/docker-tools/blob/main/k8s/README.md) where you can launch with [helm](https://github.com/instantlinux/docker-tools/tree/main/images/dhcpd-dns-pxe/helm), or [kubernetes.yaml](https://github.com/instantlinux/docker-tools/blob/main/images/dhcpd-dns-pxe/kubernetes.yaml) using _make_ and customizing [Makefile.vars](https://github.com/instantlinux/docker-tools/blob/main/k8s/Makefile.vars) after cloning this repo:
 ~~~
 git clone https://github.com/instantlinux/docker-tools.git